michelangelodorado/michelangelodorado/README.md

 - 👋 Hi, I’m @michelangelodorado
 - 👀 I’m interested in Technologies
 - 🌱 I’m currently learning skills needed for the future
-- 📫 How to reach me IG: @michelangelodorado
+- 📫 How to reach me?
+IG: @michelangelodorado

 <!---
 michelangelodorado/michelangelodorado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.